Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_jordan.md

 - The data seems to be really well transformed.
 The different categories you have in your dataframe seem very useful.
 - The different IDs are pretty messy looking, but definitely important since that seems to be the way each restaurant/reviewer is identified, do these correspond to actual names?
 - It’s very interesting how the longitude and latitude are recorded!

+Visit(Emily)
+- I am really interested to see what your findings are, I think it is a neat project.
+I like the way you built your dataframe and partitioned it, I think it looks neat and useful.
+- I would love to see some stats, although I am sure that is something you are still working on.
+Do certainly types of restaurants have mostly positive reviews?
+Are there some cities with simply terrible restaurants?
+Maybe that is just my curiousity but I think it would be neat to see!
+- I learned about chunking to take care of very large sets of data.